illinois-cs241/illinois-cs241.github.io/_docs/parallel_make.md

 * If any of a rule's commands fail while evaluating that rule, then the rule should "fail" and no more of its commands should be run
 * If a rule fails, its parent rules (rules which have this rule as a dependency) should fail as well.
 Note that this is not necessarily true for the converse (i.e. if a parent fails, its children may still be satisfied -- why is that?)
-* Finally, if all of  a rule's highest ancestors are not build targets or are build targets that cannot be satisfied due to circular dependencies, the rule should never be worked on.
+* Finally, if none of a rule's ancestors are build targets, or its only build target ancestors cannot be satisfied due to circular dependencies, the rule should never be worked on.

 For your convenience these rules are captured in the following flow chart: